rebelsky/sams-assorted-musings-reflections/prereg-2018F.md

 two, but I could be wrong.
 It depends, in part, on what human resources are available to the department.

+[7] I hear from some Policy Studies faculty that they try not to cut people from PST-220.

-[7] Or at least I don't think it was offered this year.
+[8] Or at least I don't think it was offered this year.

+[9] Also for their Physics major.
+And I hear that Linear Algebra is also important for some Chemistry majors.

-[8] Unknown to me as it's listed as "Staff".
+[10] Unknown to me as it's listed as "Staff".
 It could be that the Music department knows who it is and the system just doesn't list them.

-[9] It is, of course, not easy to add an extra section of a course.
+[11] It is, of course, not easy to add an extra section of a course.
 We don't have spare faculty and we should not ask faculty to teach [overloads](overloads).
 Hence, the normal approach is to find another course to cut.
 But cutting courses is hard.
 And it's not as if faculty are interchangeable.

-[10] They have already been in touch with the instructor.
+[12] They have already been in touch with the instructor.

-[11] I suppose that I could call our outsourced-in-the-evening help-desk, but my general experience is that the folks I call have no knowledge of our systems and no ability to help.
+[14] I suppose that I could call our outsourced-in-the-evening help-desk, but my general experience is that the folks I call have no knowledge of our systems and no ability to help.
 It's not worth my time.

-[12] If not, I'm pretty sure that I have six advisees who would claim them all.
+[15] If not, I'm pretty sure that I have six advisees who would claim them all.

-[14] I'm particularly glad because the decision I make is usually one that's bad for me: "I'll just take extra students."
+[16] I'm particularly glad because the decision I make is usually one that's bad for me: "I'll just take extra students."
 I'm not even sure that that decision is best for the students.

 ---

+*Version 1.0 released 2018-04-27.*

-*Version 1.0 of 2018-04-27.*
+*Version 1.1 of 2018-04-27.*